ahamilton55/gdrive-cli/README.md

 STATUS:

-Authentication w/ OAuth is working.
-Basic project architecture is in place.
+* Authentication w/ OAuth is working.
+It opens your browser.
+* Basic project architecture is in place.

-Just trying to hammer it out to work with the actual API, now.
+* Insert file is working!

 TODO:

-google docs api for listings.
+* local sqlite database to keep track of inserted files

 To use this project, you will need to be signed up for the Google Chrome Web Store and for the Google Drive SDK and API.
 At the worst, this means you